London 2 North East

 Counties 1 Eastern Counties (formerly London 2 North East) is an English level 7 Rugby Union League.
 When this division began in 1987 it was known as London 3 North East, changing to its current name ahead of the 2009–10 season.
-Following the RFU's Adult Competition Review, from season 2022-23 it adopted its current name Counties 1 Eastern Counties.
+Following the RFU's Adult Competition Review, from season 2022–23 it adopted its current name Counties 1 Eastern Counties.

-Promoted teams move up to Regional 2 Anglia whilst relegated teams go to Counties 2 Eastern Counties.